Gypsy (1937 film)

-Gypsy is a 1937 British drama film directed by Roy William Neill and starring Roland Young, Chili Bouchier and Hugh Williams.
-It based on the 1935 novel Tzigane by Lady Eleanor Smith.
+Gypsy (also known as Tzigane) is a 1937 British drama film directed by Roy William Neill and starring Roland Young, Chili Bouchier and Hugh Williams.
+It was written by Terence Rattigan and Brock Williams based on the 1935 novel Tzigane by Lady Eleanor Smith.

+Preservation status

+The British Film Institute has classed Gypsy as a lost film.
+Its National Archive holds a collection of ephemera but only a small fragment of the film.

 Plot summary

 Romani dancer Hassina falls in love with lion tamer Brazil and travels to London to find him.
 Brazil is supposedly working at the Crystal Palace, but he is not there when Hassina arrives.
 After fainting from lack of food, Hassina is taken into the home of wealthy middle-aged bachelor Alan Brooks, who falls in love with her.